 Our incredible location

-Snowgums Retreat is located just a few minutes drive to the charming and cosmopolitan rural-town of Orange, nearby orchards and famous cellar door wineries - yet once fully developed it will be surrounded by sensitive subalpine native habitat beneficial to nature, our neighbours, the economy and guests.
+Snowgums Retreat is located just a few minutes drive to the food and wine hub which is the cosmopolitan rural-city of Orange.
+We are nearby orchards and famous cellar door wineries - yet once fully developed (subject to DA) Snowgums will be rich in sensitive subalpine native habitat beneficial to nature, our neighbours, the economy and guests.

 Our development application plans

 When the present owners, Mark & Lisa Smith, acquired the property, its 5-acres of gardens and paddocks had been sadly neglected, however, each day they enjoyed the visits from a number of tiny native birds populating the land (hear their bird sounds here):

 Mark & Lisa love connecting with nature and saw the potential to share these native treasures with guests and visitors to the land in the future, setting out then to rehabilitate the property.

 Since Spring 2016 their gardener has removed many tonnes of weeds and exotic vegetation in readiness for replacement with habitat suitable to local varieties of native bird, insect, flora and fauna.

 Well - now, we are fine-tuning our plans to re-lodge with Cabonne Council which will involve replanting the land to suitable cold-climate native species across the entire 5-acre ecotourism site (subject to DA).

 The revise plans will focus upon the rebuilding of native bird corridors between the precinct and the neighbouring Mount Canobolas State Conservation Area recently affected by out of control bushfires.

 Ultimately, Mark & Lisa hope this habitat enhances the already panoramic rural landscape views - making Snowgums a magical wedding garden or event setting with outdoor function space and both heritage and modern ecofriendly accommodation.